 Words will sometimes hurt me

 I don’t know Don Miguel Ruiz.
-I wonder if he, or anyone, are truly able to live in such a way that words never hurt.
+I wonder if he, or anyone, is truly able to live in such a way that words never hurt.
 Whether that’s the case or not, I strive to listen to what people say to me without taking it personally.
 When I don’t succeed at this, drama of one kind or another often ensues!
-As someone who tries to avoid unnecessary turmoil in my life, I will continue to try to not take anything personally.
+As someone who tries to avoid unnecessary turmoil in my life, I will continue to try not to take anything personally.

 Image attribution: Conflict between little siblings for a toy while sitting on stairs at home by Jacob Lund Photography from NounProject.com